nextflow-io/website/src/content/blog/2024/nf-schema.md

 ambassador_post: true
 ---

-Check out the revamped Nextflow plugin, nf-schema!
+Check out Nextflow's newest plugin, nf-schema!
 It's an enhanced version of nf-validation, utilizing JSON schemas to validate parameters and sample sheets.
 Unlike its predecessor, it supports the latest JSON schema draft and can convert pipeline-generated files.
 But what's the story behind its development?

 <!-- end-archive-description -->